-All agencies applying for ESG or CA-ESG funding must meet the following threshold requirements:
+All agencies applying for funding must meet the following threshold requirements:

 Experience: Agencies applying must be an established, and operating not for profit, for profit or governmental agency as evidenced through documentation required in the application.
 Exhibits that show tax exempt status are required.